 Flexing/cutting their commission rate resulting in a lower rate shown to the consumer

-It is smart of OTAs to opt people in tho these kinds of programmes automatically so there is no thinking involved on the customer's part - only benefits.
+It is smart of OTAs to opt people in to these kinds of programmes automatically so there is no thinking involved on the customer's part - only benefits.

-What can you do to entice customers to book direct?
+What else can you do to entice customers to book direct?

 - Checking your website booking process on mobile regularly